 Further, some newer treaties have introduced provisions that anticipate states commencing future negotiations with a view to establishing appellate review mechanisms for awards rendered by a first instance tribunal.
-These have been agreed in a number of BITs and FTAs with Asia-Pacific states, including the FTAs between Singapore and the United States [55] and between China and Australia.
+These have been agreed in a number of BITs and FTAs with Asia-Pacific states, including the FTAs between Singapore and the United States with Asia-Pacific states, including the FTAs between Singapore and the United States with Asia-Pacific states, including the FTAs between Singapore and the United States with Asia-Pacific states, including the FTAs between Singapore and the United States on the states with Asia-Pacific states, including the FTAs between Singapore and the United States of the adoption between China and Australia.
 While these provisions have led to negotiations between party states, to date, they do not appear to have meaningfully encouraged the adoption of appellate review mechanisms.
-On the other hand, the European Union's investment protection agreements (IPAs) with Vietnam and with Singapore went a step further by, at the drafting stage, creating appeal tribunals.
-These tribunals are empowered to hear appeals in relation to awards rendered by a standing tribunal of first instance.
+On the other hand, the European Union's investment protection agreements (IPAs) with Vietnam and with Singapore went a step further by, at the drafting stage, creating a permanent 'investment tribunal system', which includes a permanent appeal tribunal empowered to hear appeals in relation to awards rendered by a standing tribunal of first instance.
+Such an appeal system is expected to ensure consistency and certainty in the interpretation and application of the treaties.